 I always expect to at least enjoy the books that I have on my to-be-read pile.
-But for some of the books which are awaiting to finally be read I have even higher expectations and assume that I will love them and, thus, award them a five-star rating.
-Inspired by Mercedes at Mercys Bookish Musings on YouTube, I decided to share the unread books I have on my shelves that I believe I will love.
+But for some of the books that are waiting on my shelves to finally be read I have even higher expectations and assume that I will love them and, thus, award them a five-star rating.
+Inspired by Mercedes at Mercys Bookish Musings on YouTube, I decided to share with you the unread books I have on my shelves that I believe that I will love.

 My Cousin Rachel by Daphne du Maurier

 “Orphaned at an early age, Philip Ashley is raised by his benevolent cousin, Ambrose.
 Resolutely single, Ambrose is delighted to make Philip is heir, safe in the knowledge that he will treasure his beautiful Cornish estate.
 But Philip’s world is shattered when Ambrose sets off on a trip to Florence.
 There he falls in love and marries – and then dies suddenly in suspicious circumstances.
 Before long, the new widow – Philip’s cousin Rachel – arrives in England.
 Despite himself, Philip is drawn to this beautiful, mysterious woman.
 But could she have caused Ambrose’s death?”

 I’ve read Rebecca by Daphne du Maurier a few months ago and loved it.
 As I’ve mostly heard good things about My Cousin Rachel, some people finding it even better than the first, I’m expecting it to also be a five-star read, featuring compelling characters and an intriguing mystery.

 Ensaio Sobre a Cegueira (Blindness) by José Saramago